LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

+## Introduction to Computer Programs
-A computer program is a set of instructions that the computer can execute
+A computer program is a set of instructions that the computer can execute.

-programmers write these programs using one or more programming languages.

-Execution Environment
-Most end user applications that we run, such as a web browser, word processor, or mail client, can't communicate with the computer hardware directly.
-They require a layer in between that takes care of this.
-This layer is called the operating system.
-Windows and Linux are two examples of well-known operating systems.
-The main purpose of an operating system is to take care of the direct communication between the applications that we use and the hardware, such as the processor, memory, hard drives, keyboards, and printers.
-To be able to perform this communication, the operating system requires special programs that are designed to communicate with a particular device.
-These programs are called device drivers.

-Programmers will write the end user applications, the operating system, and the device drivers, but the end user applications category is by far the most common.
-The programs we write will communicate with the system kernel, which is the core of the operating system.
-The operating system will take care of the direct communication with the underlying hardware.
-The good thing about this layered structure is that we only need to talk to the operating system, so we don't need to think about what kind of mouse the user has or how to send a line of text to a particular printer model.
-The operating system will talk to the device drivers for the mouse and the printer, and the driver will know precisely how to communicate with that device.

-If we write a program and that program wants to print the text Hi there computer! to the screen, then this request will be sent to the operating system.
-The operating system will pass this on to the device driver for the monitor, and this driver will know how to send this to the monitor connected to this computer.

-The text entered will not magically appear on the screen, though.
-It will pass through several layers inside the computer.

-These layers are modeled by a design today known as the Von Neumann Architecture, and it defines four different components that can be used to construct a computer.
-These components are as follows:

-• A processing unit that has an arithmetic logic unit and registers for the processing unit to use.

-• A control unit that contains an instruction register and a program counter.
-These are used to execute programs.

-• Memory that stores data and instructions.
-This memory is volatile, meaning that its content will be erased when the power is turned off or the computer is restarted.

-• External mass storage.
-This is long-time storage for programs and data that can also be preserved after a computer restarts.

-• Input and output mechanisms.
-Today, this is typically a keyboard, a mouse, and a monitor.

-All of these components, except external mass storage, come into play when text is entered on the keyboard and displayed on the screen.

-Computers perform four basic tasks:

-take input
-We can provide input to the computer in many ways, such as a file, a network download, a keyboard, a mouse, voice commands, touch screens, etc...

-store data
-The input is translated into meaningful computer data that is sent to the computer's internal memory storage

-process data
-The central and graphical processing unit retrieves the data from storage and performs operations on it, the results of which are then sent back to be stored in memory.

-output results
-Data processing results are retrieved from memory and sent to an output device like a printer, speakers, a monitor, a network upload, etc...
+While modern programming languages use characters that are common to the alphabet of human languages, these characters are translated into values that the computer can understand and execute using mathematic principles.
+This is because computers only understand values made of ones and zeros, called binary.
+The collection of binary values understood by a given computer is known as its machine language.

-Why Binary
+### Why Binary
-The computer only works with numbers in the binary form, also known as base 2, and that is why we often hear that a computer only understands zeros and ones.
+The computer only works with numbers in the binary form, that is why we often hear that a computer only understands zeros and ones.

 Why is it that computers only work with zeros and ones?
 Why can't they work directly with text or images, for example?
 The answer is that it is rather easy to build circuits that can represent two states.
-If you have an electrical wire, you can either run electricity through it or not.
+If you have an electrical wire, you can easily represent two states by either running electricity through it or not.
 While differing levels of electrical activity could be detected, the stability and precision of such readings are often difficult to achieve quickly.
-It is much easier to detect either the presence or lack of electrical activity.
+It is much easier to detect a presence or lack of electrical activity.

-The flow or no flow of electricity could represent several things, such as on or off, true or false, or zero or one.
-These two states are often zero representing no electricity flowing and one symbolizing that we do have flow.
-If we can serve these two states, we could add more wires and, by doing so, represent a longer group of ones and zeros and ones.
-Longer groups of ones and zeros allow us to representing values using the base two binary numeral system.
+The presence or absence of electricity could represent several things, such as on and off, true and false, or zero and one, respectively.
+If we can serve these two states, we could add more wires and, by doing so, represent a longer group of zeros and ones.
+Longer groups of ones and zeros allow us to representing values using the binary numeral system.

-Representing Bases
+## Representing Bases
+A "character set" assigns numeric values to characters of human language.
+By changing the base those numbers are represented in, we can express any group of characters, called a string of characters or "character string", in binary.

-While computers only understand binary values, long strings of zeros and ones are cumbersome for human interpretation.
-Often we would like to specify numeric values using a wider range of digits by using a different base.
-Using a different base, we can express the same numeric value in multiple ways.
+While computers only understand binary values, "binary strings", long groups of zeros and ones are cumbersome for human interpretation.
+Humans most often communicate numeric values using the "decimal system".
+The process of transforming decimal values to binary values is known as "changing base".

+Example of the character string "hello", its character set values, and the resulting binary string after changing the base of the character set values:

+     h       e         l        l       o
+    104     101       108      108     111
+  1101000 01100101 01101100 01101100 01101111

+To make sense of the example above we must understand some definitions and explore the operations that take place when changing the base of a number.

+A number's base is defined as the number of unique digits used to represent a number in a given numeric system.
+By changing a value's base, we may express the same numeric value in multiple ways; allowing us to turn the decimal numbers humans are familiar with into the binary values processed by computers.

-However, we first must understand the difference between digits and numbers: a digit is a single symbol representing a value, whereas a number is a sequence of one or more digits.
-So, for example, we can talk about the digit 7, but not the digit 12 (as it is a number made up of 2 digits).
+The first set is understanding the difference between digits and numbers:
+  digit: a single symbol representing a value.
+  number: a sequence of one or more digits.

+For example, we can talk about the digit 7, but not the digit 12 (a number made up of 2 digits).

-To understand the different bases, let's consider how many digits they have.
+The defining characteristic of a given bases is the variety of digits expressed by it.
 In our daily life, we use the decimal system, called base 10, because we have 10 digits, from 0 to 9.

-Other bases include:
-base 2 binary system, with two digits, 0 and 1. base 16 hexadecimal system, with 16 digits, 0 to 9 and A to F.
+Numbers in the decimal system are represented with two or more digits upon reaching a value greater than or equal to 10.
+This can be seen:

+  9 + 1 = 10

+Likewise, for each digital position, once the value of that digital position exceeds 9, another decimal digit is added to express a value higher that it can contain:

+  99 + 1 = 100
+  999 + 1 = 1000,
+  ...
+  9...9 + 1 = 10...0

+Once the value achieved exceeds 9 we must use another decimal digit to represent that value.
+This can be seen when we need two decimal digits to represent 10 when the value of the first digital position is exceeded, and when we need three decimal digits to represent 100 when the value of the second digital position is exceeded.
+This pattern, of using one more digit when the highest value representable by a string of decimal digits is exceeded by one or more, continues indefinitely allowing us to express any numeric value in decimal.

+We will now see how this property manifests in the binary system.

+Binary Values
+When we have a single binary digit, called a bit, we are able to represent two numeric values 0 and 1.
+Similar to the functionality of the decimal system, for each digital position, once the value of that digital position exceeds 1, another decimal digit is added to express a higher value:

+  1 + 1 = 1     //Decimal representation: 1 + 0 = 1
+  1 + 1 = 10    //Decimal representation: 1 + 1 = 2
+  10 + 1 = 10   //Decimal representation: 2 + 1 = 3
+  11 + 1 = 100  //Decimal representation: 3 + 1 = 4
+  ...
+  1...1 + 1 = 10...0

+As seen above, the first addition operation looks the same as we would represent it in decimal.
+However, once the value achieved exceeds 1 we must use another binary digit to represent that value.
+This can be seen when we need two binary digits to represent 2 as the value of the first digital position is exceeded, and when we need three binary digits when the value of the second digital position is exceeded.
+The same pattern, of using one more digit when the highest value representable by a string of binary digits is exceeded by one or more, continues indefinitely allowing us to express any numeric value in binary.

+A groups of 8 bits is called a byte.
+One byte can hold values between 0 and 255.
+This is because a 1 in all positions (11111111) will be 128 + 64 + 32 + 16 + 8 + 4 + 2 + 1= 255.

 Hexadecimal

-While a number with one digit in the decimal system must use two digits upon reaching a value greater than or equal to 10, the base 16 hexadecimal system must only do so after reaching a value greater than or equal to 16.
+The base 16 hexadecimal system is also common in computing.
+We will first explore how to use it then given an example of why it is useful.

 As it is a base 16 system, each hexadecimal digit can represent 16 values; therefore, we need 16 digits.
 Since we only have 10 digits in our decimal system, we must use some symbols in the hexadecimal system to represent the values between 10 and 15.
 By convention those symbols are the six letters A to F.

-Binary Values

-When we have one single binary digit, we call it a bit, and if we place them in groups of 8 bits, we call them a byte.
-One byte can hold values between 0 and 255.
-This is because a 1 in all positions (11111111) will be 128 + 64 + 32 + 16 + 8 + 4 + 2 + 1= 255.
+Similar to the decimal system of base 10, the hexadecimal system of base 16 uses larger digits once the value at that digital position exceeds 16.

+  F + 1 = 10    //Decimal representation: 15 + 1 = 16

+Todo: Show correspondence between a single hexadecimal digit and four binary digits.

+Introduction to Character Encoding
-By using lots of zeros and ones, the computer can represent any number in binary form, and if it can represent numbers, it can serve other things too, such as text by specifying a numeric value for each given symbol.
+By using a string of zeros and ones, the computer can represent any number in binary form, and if it can represent numbers, it can serve other things too, such as text by specifying a numeric value for each given symbol.

-Understanding ASCII and Unicode
+We mentioned the concept of a character set earlier.

-The symbols representable by a computer a generally known as characters.
+The symbols representable by a computer are generally known as characters.
 If you give each letter of the English alphabet a numerical value, you could represent these textual characters with numbers.
 We could, for example, say that A=1, B=2, and so on.
-The specification of which values are associated with a given symbol is known as a character encoding scheme.
+The method used to specify which values are associated with a given symbol is known as a character encoding scheme and a collection of these associations is called a character set.

 Two common character encoding schemes are ASCII and Unicode.
-It is not important to understand exactly how they work; the only thing we need to understand is that a number can represent every character.
-This number can then be looked up using a given encoding scheme.
+It is not important to know the associations given by these character sets; the only thing we need to understand is that a number can represent a character via some encoding scheme.
+This number can then be looked up using a character set that follows an encoding scheme.

 The ASCII table uses one byte to represent different characters.
 The table starts with characters that are non-printable.
 Eventually, it reaches the characters in the English alphabet.
 So, A, for example, is 65, B is 66, and so on.